asyrul21/recode-beginner-python/README.md

 5. Every week, new content will be removed/added according to tutor's or students' needs.
 To ammend those changes locally into your machines, before each class, run `git pull` as well.

 6. Happy Coding!

+## Pre Requisites

+Below going through the classes, you may find our demo classes helpful.
+You can find our demo class videos on our instagram's IGTV, and the git repository [here](https://github.com/asyrul21/recode-demos.git)